 All we need to do now is choose an amount to wager.
 The summary at the bottom of the betting slip shows that we are receiving odds of 1789/25 for this wager.
 The final odds were generated automatically and happened to work out to an awkward number, but you can see with a quick glance that your £10 bet stands to win £725.63 if correct.

-Pros and Cons of Accumulator Bets
+Pros and Cons of Acca Bets

 One other thing to keep in mind is that you can usually achieve the same return by placing your bets individually and then manually rolling over the winnings from one bet to the next.
-Doing it this way would return just as much as an accumulator, but you would have the option to walk away at any time.
+Doing it this way would return just as much as an accumulator bet, but you would have the option to walk away at any time.

-Let’s look at that example again:
+Let’s look at that accumulator betting example again:

 The two betting slips pictured above show the total return obtained with a £1 bet if you were to bet on each outcome alone versus rolling all three selections into one accumulator wager.